Michael-yunfei/CS229/README.md

 * [Syllabus](http://cs229.stanford.edu/syllabus-autumn2018.html)
 * [Lectures](https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU)

 CS229 prepares you to be a machine learning scientist capable of developing ML algorithms.
-Somepeople who don't have strong mathematical backgroup might find this course very challenging.
+Some people who don't have strong mathematical backgroup might find this course very challenging.
 Please, don't feel intimidated.
 I have typed almost all the mathematical derivations for each ML models, and put the source code in this repository.
-As long as you know have studied *Linear Algebra* and *Calculus*, you should be fine.
+As long as you have studied *Linear Algebra* and *Calculus*, you should be fine.

 The following textbooks are recommended: